Everything You Need To Know About Your First Pregnancy From Positive Test To Birth & Recovery

 You may also start to feel a little like your old self again.

-So during your 20 week ultrasound – known as the anatomy scan you will find out the sex of baby.
+So during your 20-week ultrasound – known as the anatomy scan, you will find out the sex of the baby.

 Your ultrasound technician will try their best to get a view.
 The sex may not be why they do the anatomy scan but it is the fun part about the ultrasound.

 Don’t forget to grab your free trimester checklist – we’ve broken down each trimester with what you need to do, what your partner can do, and what to ask your insurance carrier.
 Grab it at the end of the post.

 8. What Happens During The Anatomy Ultrasound Scan?

 Your ultrasound technician is looking for any abnormalities and this is when they check for things like spina bifida, down syndrome.
 They check your baby’s heart, head, and every inch of them to make sure they are growing accordingly.

 9. When Should I Create A Baby Registry?

 So many companies offer free items for choosing them to host your virtual baby registry.